Cloak & Petal

 Japan's Urban Divide, Translated to Little Italy

 The India Street corridor in Little Italy is one of the more densely contested dining stretches in San Diego.
 Italian trattorias, brunch-forward cafes, and casual wine bars compete for foot traffic with restaurants that would be credible in any mid-size American city.
-A Japanese restaurant earning consistent Michelin attention on this block is not inevitable — it requires a format and execution that hold up against a peer set drawn from multiple cuisines and price tiers.
+A Japanese restaurant earning consistent Michelin attention on this block is not inevitable, it requires a format and execution that hold up against a comparable set drawn from multiple cuisines and price tiers.
 Cloak & Petal, priced at the $$$ level, competes with venues like Hidden Fish and draws from a wider local audience than a pure omakase counter would.

 The Aesthetic Register: Atmosphere as Argument